digitary/serverless-chartmuseum/README.md

 ``git clone https://github.com/RhynoVDS/serverless-chartmuseum``
 2. Within the cloned directory, build the solution using the makefile command:
 ``make build-lambda``
 3. Use terraform to call the module in deploy/aws.
-See the file in this repo deploy_example/deploy.tf which shows what terraform to write.
+See the file in this repo deploy_example/deploy.tf for an example terraform file.